Mixces/Animatium/README.md

 ### Sneaking

-- removeSmoothSneaking
+- smoothSneaking
-    - Description: Removes the smooth sneaking camera animation, making it like it was in 1.8-1.12.2.
+    - Description: Toggle the smooth sneaking camera animation, making it like it was in 1.8-1.12.2.
     - Type: BOOLEAN
-- oldSneakAnimationInterpolation
+- sneakAnimationInterpolation
-    - Description: Brings back the <=1.7.x sneaking camera animation interpolation.
+    - Description: Brings back the sneaking camera animation interpolation from <=1.7.x.
     - Type: BOOLEAN
 - fakeOldSneakEyeHeight
     - Description: Changes the sneak eye height to be as it was in <=1.13.2 visually.